tolauwae/phd-thesis/src/foundations/foundations.typ

 //The opposite direction cannot hold since the static analysis relies on an over-approximation, which means there can always be sessions in the abstract world which are impossible in the concrete world.
 //This is in stark contrast with the soundness theorem in our work, which states that any path in the debugging semantics can be observed in the underlying language semantics.

-While there are still large differences in the way debuggers are formalised in recent works, it is clear that defining their semantics in terms of the underlying language is now accepted as the canonical approach.
-An approach we will therefore use throughout this dissertation.

 === Four debuggers, four semantics

 Given the wide variety of debuggers, we will present our formal framework---for debugger semantics and their correctness---by discussing four different debuggers with each their own semantics.
-Yet, the semantics will follow the same general design---presenting the overall formal framework we use in this dissertation.
+Importantly, the semantics follow the same general design---presenting the overall formal framework we use in this dissertation.
+#note[While heavy in formal aspects, this chapter serves as a---hopefully somewhat gentle---introduction into the formal foundations of this dissertation.]

 #let remotedbg = $lambda^ast.basic_DD$
 #let conventionaldbg = $lambda^arrow.r_DD$